night-ghost/minimosd-extra/README.md

 Setup screen!
 Some parameters can be adjusted without computer - by RC

 v813:

 HUD borders can be turned off
 RADAR point can show track (3 points) - requires charset 2.4.1.2 RSSI values now is 2 bytes and has no 255 limit

+v816:

+Walkera telemetry output (for DEVO RX705/RX707 receivers) now working!
+Support of CleanFlight/MWII protocol (untested) Support of AutoQuad's MAVlink dialect (untested) support for new APM_Plane modes for quad-plane new parameters in Setup screen much more space optimizations

 ATTENTION! this version is NOT compatible with original MinimOSD tools!